Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 The default Roblox type that maps to Lua strings is `string`.
 As such, `string` has no exprim.
-Likewise, the default type that maps to Lua numbers is `double`, which also has no exprim.
+Likewise, the default type that maps to Lua numbers is `double`, so it also has no exprim.

 An exprim userdata has no fields or operators other than the `Value` field, which returns the underlying primitive value.
 Exprims are meant to be